aaditgarg01/Masterchef-Jr/ingredients.md

-#Maggi – One packet
+One packet of maggi,
-#Water – A cup and a half
+one and a half cup of water
-#A pan
+and a pan.